hyperoslo/playbook/GIT_AND_GITHUB.md

 the staging or production server, respectively.
 The staging server should *always* be on the tip of `develop` and the production server should *always* be on the tip of `master`.

-If you're working on a gem and you merged to `master`, you may want to push a new version.
+If you're working on a library (e.g. a Ruby gem) and you merged to `master`, you may want to push a new version.
 Or not.